nam20485/pr-batch-comment-tool/ai_instruction_modules/ai-workflow-assignments/pr-review-comments.md

 **YOU MUST REPLY TO EACH REVIEW COMMENT INDIVIDUALLY!**

 - **NEVER** post one general PR comment
-- **ALWAYS** reply to each individual review comment using the GitHub API
+- **ALWAYS** reply to each individual review comment (i.e. the comment's thread) using the GitHub API
 - Each comment gets its own separate reply using: `gh api -X POST repos/owner/repo/pulls/number/comments/{comment_id}/replies`
 - This is a FUNDAMENTAL requirement - individual comment engagement is MANDATORY